 Professor, researcher, and author, Wade Pfau on the efficiency of annuities in retirement:

 "We use insurance to protect against low-probability but costly events.
 In this case, an income annuity provides insurance against outliving assets and insufficient spending power later in life.
 Nonetheless, there is still an important benefit from income annuities, even for those who don’t make it long into retirement, especially those who are worried about outliving their assets.
 The benefit can be seen by comparing it to the alternative of basing retirement spending strictly on a systematic withdrawal strategy from an investment portfolio.
 To self-annuitize, a retiree must spend more conservatively to account for the small possibility of living to age ninety-five or beyond while also being hit with a poor sequence of market returns in early retirement.
 The income annuity supports a higher spending rate and standard of living than this from the outset.
 All income annuity participants, both the short-lived and long-lived, can enjoy a higher standard of living while they are alive than they would have otherwise felt comfortable with by taking equivalent amounts of distributions from their investments.”

 Takeaway: Transferring versus self-insuring retirement risks to an insurance provider can reduce retirement costs because a provider can manage the associated risks more efficiently than you.

 II.
 [Video] Planning for Retirement as a Small Business Owner

 As a small business owner, you’re focused on the success of your business.
-But when it comes to thinking about retirement, it’s important to set yourself up for success as well.
-When the day comes to retire for good, you’ll need a solid income strategy in place.
-Here are four steps you should be taking right now to prepare for your retirement as a small business owner.
+But when it comes to retirement, it’s important to set yourself up for success.
+When you retire for good, you’ll need a solid income strategy in place.
+Here are four steps you should be taking to prepare for your retirement as a small business owner.

 1 ACTION FOR YOU